medkamel555/Ad_join/roles/ad_join/README.md

 ```bash
 ssh -l user@corp.exmple.com IPxxxxxxxxxx
 ```
 The user can enter the username in either the username@example.com or EXAMPLE\username format.
-Then, you are able to connect the server with the specified user.
+Then, you should be able to connect to the server with the specified user.

-Futhermore, you can allows your to run programs with the security privileges if your user is part of AWS Delegated Administrators group in the AD
+Furthermore, if your user is part of the AWS Delegated Administrators group in the AD, it allows you to run programs with the security privileges.

 Integration
 -------